‘My stomach is lurching.’ Cosby accusers react to court overturning sex assault conviction

 “And not five minutes after I hung up the phone this news came out and it just kind of burst my bubble. ...
 I am feeling very deflated right now,” she told ABC News.

+Heidi Thomas, who was one of the first accusers to testify at Cosby’s retrial in 2018, told NBC News the court’s decision seemed to come “out of the blue.”

+“He was just refused parole for not taking part in a sex assault program,” Thomas said, according to the outlet.

-Cosby, 83, could be released as early as today after spending 2 years in prison.
+Cosby, 83, was set free after spending just over 2 years in prison.
 He had been convicted of sexually assaulting and drugging Andrea Constand in 2004 and received a three- to ten-year sentence, the New York Times reported.

 Sixty women have accused Cosby of sexual assault.